-Peninsula Mental Health is a private adult outpatient mental health clinic serving patients ages eighteen and up.
+Peninsula Mental Health is a private adult outpatient mental health clinic serving patients ages eighteen to sixty-four.
 I provide psychopharmacology (medication management), psychotherapy (talk therapy), and lifestyle modification to treat a wide range of issues including depression, anxiety, Obsessive-Compulsive Disorder (OCD), bipolar disorders, Attention Deficit-Hyperactivity Disorder (ADHD), and Maternal Mental Health issues.
 I use this holistic, three-pronged approach to improve psychiatric symptoms in an individualized, safe, non-judgmental way.

 Talk therapy is often very beneficial in enhancing overall psychological health and easing psychiatric symptoms.
 Gaining more awareness of the self in relation to current and past situations can be a valuable tool in helping a person understand what may be interfering with living life more fully and with more satisfaction.
 Verbally exploring different areas such as belief systems, coping mechanisms, interpersonal dynamics, and the emotional impact of significant life events or stressors can open up new pathways to healing and personal growth that may not have been previously visible.

 I use a combination of different styles of individual talk therapy specifically tailored to each patient’s needs.
 My approach is collaborative rather than dictatorial, and it is my intention to work together with you to reach a deeper understanding of what is going on with you, what you are hoping to achieve, and how we might embark on addressing those goals together.
 My intention is to provide a comfortable, peaceful, and safe environment in which to nurture this process.

 Therapy alone is not always sufficient to fully control certain psychiatric symptoms for certain people.
 At these times it may be necessary to add medication and/or life-style modification to the treatment plan to optimize results.